 This is a fascinating story about my parents, Ron and Yvonne Christian (nee Antoine) set during World War 2.
 They met in 1935 while both working at The West Australian Newspaper and the rest, as they say, is history.

-I have been interviewing my mother in short sessions for the past 7 years,from 2012-2017.
-She is still very alert and her memory is good at 99.5 years of age!
+I have been interviewing my mother in short sessions for the past 7 years, from 2012-2017.
+She is still very alert now at 102 years of age in 2020, and her memory is still okay.
 The musical “MATES” is now completed after eight years work.
 18 original songs are featured in this musical set during WWII, 1939-1945.

 Yvonne Antoine in the VAD Uniform 1941